AshishSinghParihar/shopping-cart-assignment/README.md

 ### Starting the local Angular's server

-Run the following command in Command Prompt inside project folder :
+Run the following command in Command Prompt inside the project folder :

 ```
 ng s